openedx/xblock-drag-and-drop-v2/README.md

 shown if the item is dropped on the correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.

-Additionally, items can have a numerical value (and an optional error margin) associated with them.
-When a learner drops an item that has a numerical value on the correct zone, an input field for entering a value is shown next to the item.
-The value that the learner submits is checked against the expected value for the item.
-If you also specify a margin, the value entered by the learner will be considered correct if it does not differ from the expected value by more than that margin (and incorrect otherwise).

 ![Zone dropdown](/doc/img/edit-view-zone-dropdown.png)

 The zone that an item belongs to is selected from a dropdown that